Skip to content

 ApplyUse your knowledge in a new situation or to solve a given problem.
 Connect theory to a real-world example.

-DistinguishMake the differences between two or more concepts crystal clear.
+DistinguishMake the differences between two or more concepts clear.
 You don't need to mention similarities.

 ExplainGive a detailed account with reasons and causes.
 This is the "why" or "how" question.